2k21cse175/AppliedDataScience_AssessmentOfMarginalWorkersinTamilnadu/AppliedDataScience_Phase5/README.md

 ## Prerequisites
 1. You need to have Python installed on your system.
-2. Install Jupyter Notebook and the required libraries using pip: pip install jupyter numpy pandas matplotlib seaborn
+2. Install Jupyter Notebook and the required libraries using pip: pip install jupyter numpy, pandas, matplotlib, seaborn

 ## Steps to Run the Code